Skip to content

 It’s also about being aware of your biases, how they inform your beliefs and assumptions – and challenging them.
 We don't grow in comfort, but when we push and challenge ourselves, we enrich our practice and the experiences of our learners.

-Be You strongly recommends engaging with the Australian Institute for Teaching and School Leadership’s (AITSL) intercultural framework and tools below before using the Be You culturally responsive resources.
-Self-reflection is important before learning about the First Nations perspectives in these resources.
+Be You strongly recommends engaging with the Australian Institute for Teaching and School Leadership’s (AITSL) Indigenous Cultural Responsiveness Capability Framework and tools below before using the Be You culturally responsive resources.
+Self-reflection is important before learning about the First Nations' perspectives in these resources.

 The Be You resources on this page have been designed for educators who wish to invite genuine connection and deepen engagement with Aboriginal and Torres Strait Islander children, young people, families and communities.